-In the opinion of Bond Counsel, under current law and subject to the conditions described in "SECTION THREE: MISCELLANEOUS - TAX EXEMPTION," interest on the 2024 Bonds (as defined herein) (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended (the "Code")) for the alternative minimum tax imposed on such corporations and (d) is exempt from income taxation by the Commonwealth of Virginia.
-A holder may be subject to other federal tax consequences as described in the section "SECTION THREE: MISCELLANEOUS - TAX EXEMPTION."
+In the opinion of Bond Counsel, under current law and subject to conditions described in the section "TAX MATTERS," interest on the Bonds (as defined herein) (1) is not included in gross income for federal income tax purposes, (2) is not an item of tax preference for purposes of the federal alternative minimum tax, (3) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the alternative minimum tax imposed on such corporations, and (4) is exempt from income taxation by the Commonwealth of Virginia.
+A holder may be subject to other federal tax consequences as described in the section "TAX MATTERS."